 Love Death & Plastic

-The exhibition LOVE DEATH & PLASTIC is the first artistic exhibition in Israel focusing entirely on the world of plastic pollution, it's impact on the environment, wildlife and humans and combines art, science and environment.
-It was held in the "Shaarabiah" gallery in lively Greek Market in old Jaffa (August 17-21).
+The exhibition LOVE DEATH & PLASTIC is the first artistic exhibition in Israel focusing entirely on the world of plastic pollution, its impact on the environment, wildlife and humans, combining art and science.
+It was held in the "Shaarabiah" gallery in the lively Greek Market of old Jaffa (August 17-21, 2021).

-Made of all the art I made entirely from plastic waste in the last 3 years and based on my experience as a beach cleanup team lead in Plastic Free Israel and on scientific facts.
+This exhibition was made of the art I created entirely from plastic waste and without virgin materials in the last 3 years, based on my experience as a beach cleanup team lead in Plastic Free Israel and inspired by scientific discoveries.
+It also served as a platform to showcase the findings of Dr Andrey Eitan Rubin from Tel Aviv University, who researched microplastic pollution along the Israeli coastline.

 This is my first solo exhibition, and it was made possible thanks to Up to Us, who believed in me and my art, organized the entire event and are driven by the need and urgency to promote sustainability as a way of life in the city of Tel Aviv and beyond - in businesses, economy, culture, society and in the urban environment.
 The exhibition was sponsored by TIPA corp, Zalul environmental association and Billabong Israel.